vishrut-b/clustering-analysis-of-online-retail-data/README.md

-## 📊 Online Retail Data Analysis using KMeans Clustering
+## 📊 Customer Segmentation using KMeans Clustering

 Welcome to the Online Retail Data Analysis project!
 This repository showcases data preprocessing, customer segmentation, and clustering using the KMeans algorithm.